Agnetha Ní Máelshechlainn: Family background

+Her uncle, Conchobar Ua Máelshechlainn, was the Abbot of Clonard and a cousin Derbfhorgaill founded a religious house at Clonmacnoise.

+Religious life

 Ní Máelshechlainn entered the convent, probably while her uncle was there.
 By 1175 she was Abbess of St Mary's, the Augustinian head house in Ireland.

 She defended the property during the Anglo-Norman invasion of the kingdom.
 When the Anglo-Norman Adam de Feypo was allocating the lands she demanded that the Church of St Mary near Skryne and its holdings remain the property of the nuns.
-She got Pope Celestine III to back up her position with a letter dated 26 February 1196.
-The letter also included their houses at Lusk, Termonfeckin and Clonmacnoise.
-She was in her sixties or seventies when she died, not long after gaining the protection of the pope's letter.
-Ní Máelshechlainn was known as An Caillech Mór or the great nun.
+She persuaded Pope Celestine III to back up her position with a letter dated 26 February 1196.
+The letter also included the order's religious houses at Lusk, Termonfeckin and Clonmacnoise.

+Agnetha Ní Máelshechlainn was in her sixties or seventies when she died, not long after gaining the protection of the pope's letter.
+Ní Máelshechlainn was known as An Caillech Mór or The Great Nun.